 This DfR methodology served as the basis for the physics of failure (PoF) approach that is common in many industries today.

-PoF is used to understand how physical chemical, mechanical, thermal or electrical stresses can degrade or cause the failure of EEE items.
+Physics of Failure is used to understand how physical chemical, mechanical, thermal or electrical stresses can degrade or cause the failure of electrical, electronics or electrictromechanical items.
 The scientific discipline also provides algorithms to estimate the likelihood of failure within specified environments.
 PoF aligns design, electrical and mechanical engineering functions early in the development cycle.

 PoF research has evolved into reliability physics analysis (RPA), also known as the PoF engineering approach.
 RPA is an engineering discipline that implements the principles of PoF within specific applications.